Double Axle: Japanese version/Earlier release

 In Japan, Double Axle was known as "Power Wheels" and the name for export release was ostensibly changed due to Kransco and their line of Power Wheels motorized toys for children.
 In this version, all the races ran on a 90-second countdown similar to most racing games at the time, and 60 seconds for the Car Crushing Contest.
 The objective in Power Wheels is to complete three laps around the selected course before time runs out.
 After every lap, extra time will be added to the clock.
 The game also pits you against a rival driver who will taunt you before the race begins, and vice versa if you pass him during the race.
 Power Wheels also gives the player three nitro boosters before every race, excluding the Car Crushing Contest, in which the player only gets one.

 The North American version of Double Axle also featured a very different attract from Power Wheels, and gives you the right to continue, whereas Power Wheels automatically proclaims Game Over after a race.
 In the North American version, if the players lose a race, they will be taken to a continue screen afterward.
 To add a little pressure to the player, the countdown would slowly zoom in with the numbers eventually taking up the entire screen until the zero completely envelops the screen, followed by the traditional "Game Over" screen from the original game.

+Development

+Double Axle was exhibited at the 1991 Amusement & Music Operators Association (AMOA) expo.